 It is meant to boost your SEO score, with tips on how to improve your posts and pages for better SEO rankings.

 It does require setup at the start, but it's not very hard to do as they've included a wizard to guide you through it.

 Other than that, you can use it to choose how you want your posts to be seen on Google.
-There will be a new Yoast SEO under each of your posts that will let you change meta description, focus keyphrase and more.
+There will be a new Yoast SEO under each of your posts that will let you change meta description, focus keyphrase, and other relevant information.
 This tab will also inform you of any bad writing or other things that are bad for SEO.

 There's one more plugin to take your SEO game to the next level.
 It's completely optional, but it's much better to have it than not.

 It's called Google XML Sitemaps.
 It will create a sitemap that you submit to Google to help them better index your website.
 The end result is improved SEO.

 You might think that an email newsletter isn't something you need from the get-go.
 Wrong!